isir/greta-lgpl/README.md

 **Realtime platform to control socio-emotional virtual characters**

-Welcome to the public repository of the Greta project!
+Welcome to the public repository of the Greta (LGPL) project!

+If you want to use Greta with latest functionalities with GPL license, please visit [HERE](https://github.com/isir/greta)

 ## Features
 1) A virtual character engine generating socio-emotional behaviors for natural interactions with human users.